jamietre/IQObjectMapper/README.md

 ##### Methods that return a new object #####

+**Map an object to another instance.**

+    T Map(T source, Func<IDelegateInfo,object,object>)

+The IDelegateInfo interface exposes reflection iformation about each field such as `Name`, `Type`, `IsPrivate`, ... which can be used to assist in a mapping operation.
+The function delegate for the 2nd parameter should look like this:

+    object NewValue(IDelegateInfo delInfo, object source)
+    {
+         ...
+         return newValue;
+    }

+For each property of the object, the function is passed in the original value, and you should return the new value.
+The final object is composed from the values returned by this function.

-Returns a dynamic (expando) object given a concrete class instance or a dictionary-like object
+**Create a new dynamic object given a concrete class instance or a dictionary-like object**

     dynamic ToDynamic(object source);

-Return a new dynamic object of type T given a concrete class instance or a dictionary-like object
+**Create a new dynamic object of type T given a concrete class instance or a dictionary-like object**

 	T ToDynamic<T>(object source, bool deep = false) where T : IDynamicMetaObjectProvider

-Return a new dictionary populated from the properties of the concrete object
+**Create a new dictionary populated from the properties of the concrete object**

 	IDictionary<string, object> ToDictionary(object source, bool deep = false)

-Return a new concrete object of a specific type based on the values of the dictionary-like source
+**Create a new concrete object of a specific type based on the values of the dictionary-like source**

     object ToNew(IEnumerable<KeyValuePair<string, object>> source, Type type)
     T ToNew<T>(IEnumerable<KeyValuePair<string, object>> source)

-Given a sequence of dictionary-like objects, return a sequence of strongly-typed instances
+**Given a sequence of dictionary-like objects, create a sequence of strongly-typed instances**

     IEnumerable<T> ToTypedSequence<T>(IEnumerable<IEnumerable<KeyValuePair<string,object>>> source)

 ##### Methods that update existing objects #####

-Populate an existing concrete obejct from the dictionary-like source
+**Populate an existing concrete obejct from the dictionary-like source**

 	void ToExisting(IEnumerable<KeyValuePair<string, object>> source, object target)
 	void ToExisting<T>(IEnumerable<KeyValuePair<string, object>> source, T target)